cbmrphenomics/cbmrphenomics.github.io/esrum/source/usage/running_jobs.rst

 ******************************

-If you need to run an interactive process, for example if you need to use an interactive R shell to process a large data-set, then you can start a remote shell as follows:
+If you need to run an interactive process, for example if you need to use an interactive R shell to process a large dataset, then you can start a remote shell as follows:

 .. code::